D2KLab/botcycle/README.md

 Instead if you want to train the models from the containers the steps are the following:

 - start one of the bot containers (`docker start CONTAINER_NAME` or using `docker-compose start`)
-- enter interactively in it: `docker exec -it CONTAINER_NAME`
+- enter interactively in it: `docker exec -it CONTAINER_NAME bash`
 - go to the makefile location: `cd /nlu`
 - run the correct make target: `make build_models`
 - exit from the container